Smokin Zo's BBQ

 When Parking, Load-In, and Guest Flow Matter

 When an event is around community centers and civic facilities, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 Outdoor anchors such as Euclid Park or Eastside Park are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.